Toloka/docs/en/guide/troubleshooting/finance.md

 {% cut "How do I find out the currency exchange rate that would apply to my account top-up in Toloka?" %}

 You specify the top-up amount in USD.
 On the **Balance**, it's converted into rubles, including VAT.
-The conversion follows the Central Bank of Russia's exchange rate at the time of invoicing (UTC).
 [Learn more](../concepts/refill.md) about top-up.

 {% endcut %}